 How & Why to “Deep Water” Desert Plants

 Correct watering is the single most important thing you can do for your desert landscape plants.
-But most homeowners water “quick & shallow” which stresses their plants and wastes water.
+But most homeowners water “quick & shallow” which stresses their plants and ultimately wastes water.
 Learn a better way to water for healthy, resilient landscape plants.

 soaker hose dripping water

-Most homeowners and gardeners water their plants too frequently and don’t give them enough water with each watering.
+Most homeowners and gardeners water their plants too frequently, and don’t give them enough water with each watering.
 If you’re new to the region or new to gardening, it’s understandable why you might get this wrong.

 The default irrigation schedule set up by most landscapers or irrigation technicians is every 3 days for 20 minutes.
 All year long.
 And that is absolutely the wrong way to water.